 - What is the role of a sponsor?

-A sponsor’s friendship and encouragement are priceless to a child in such circumstances.
+A sponsor’s friendship and encouragement are priceless to an impoverished child.
 Indeed, many children value the relationships they establish with their sponsors as much as they value the financial support they receive from them.
 There is an opportunity to build a relationship between sponsor and child that can be quite profound.

 - How long can I sponsor a child in South America?